calliope-project/calliope/doc/index.rst

 ------------

 Calliope focuses on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework (code) and model (data).
 Its primary focus is on planning energy systems at scales ranging from urban districts to entire continents.
 In an optional operational mode it can also test a pre-defined system under different operational conditions.
+Calliope's built-in tools allow interactive exploration of results:

+.. raw:: html
+   :file: user/images/plot_timeseries.html

 A model based on Calliope consists of a collection of text files (in YAML and CSV formats) that define the technologies, locations and resource potentials.
 Calliope takes these files, constructs an optimisation problem, solves it, and reports results in the form of `xarray Datasets <http://xarray.pydata.org/en/stable/>`_ which in turn can easily be converted into `Pandas <http://pandas.pydata.org/>`_ data structures, for easy analysis with Calliope's built-in tools or the standard Python data analysis stack.

-Calliope's built-in tools allow interactive exploration of results, as shown in the following example of a model that includes three energy carriers (electricity, heat, and gas):

-.. raw:: html
-   :file: user/images/plot_timeseries.html

 Calliope is developed in the open `on GitHub <https://github.com/calliope-project/calliope>`_ and contributions are very welcome (see the :doc:`user/develop`).
-See the list of `open issues <https://github.com/calliope-project/calliope/issues>`_ and planned `milestones <https://github.com/calliope-project/calliope/milestones>`_ for an overview of where development is heading, and `join us on Gitter <https://gitter.im/calliope-project/calliope>`_ to ask questions or discuss code.

 Key features of Calliope include: